Asterolasia rupestris

 Asterolasia rupestris is a species of erect shrub that is endemic to New South Wales.
 It has heart-shaped to triangular leaves with the narrower end towards the base, and densely covered with star-shaped hairs.
 The flowers are yellow and arranged singly or in groups of three to six in leaf axils or on the ends of branchlets, the back of the petals densely covered with rust-coloured, star-shaped hairs.

 Description

-Asterolasia rupestris is an shrub that typically grows to a height of 1.5 m.
+Asterolasia rupestris is a shrub that typically grows to a height of 1.5 m.
 The leaves are heart-shaped to triangular with the narrower end towards the base, 9–20 mm long and 6–15 mm wide on a short petiole.
 The leaves are densely covered with star-shaped hairs, the lower surface with cobwebby hairs.
 The flowers are arranged in umbels of three to six in leaf axils or on the ends of branchlets, the umbels on a peduncle 4–9 mm long, each flower on a pedicel 6–15 mm long.
 The sepals are 0.5–1 mm long and the petals are yellow, elliptical, 5–9 mm long, covered with rust-coloured, star-shaped hairs on the back.
 There are ten stamens.
 Flowering occurs in spring.